Jarvis-K/openevolve/README.md

 ### Streamlit Frontend

-OpenEvolve includes a lightweight Streamlit-based web interface for quick experiments.
-It allows you to specify the initial program, evaluator, configuration file, and run parameters, then execute evolution with a single click.
+OpenEvolve ships with an interactive Streamlit web UI.
+Use the sidebar to upload or select an initial program, evaluator script, and optional configuration file, adjust run parameters, and set an OpenAI API key.
+Click **Run Evolution** to launch.

 ```bash
 pip install streamlit  # if not already installed